spencerbeggs/aws-cdk-stack-factory/README.md

 This repo is boilerplate template for building, testing and deploying [AWS Cloud Development Kit](https://docs.aws.amazon.com/cdk/latest/guide/home.html) stacks and constructs in [Typescript](https://www.typescriptlang.org/).
 It works by using a simple file structure to define stacks, optionally pass variables to them from JSON files and proxy commands to the [AWS CDK Toolkit cli](https://docs.aws.amazon.com/cdk/latest/guide/tools.html) from npm/yarn scripts.

-This repository is a [GitHub template](https://help.github.com/en/github/creating-cloning-and-archiving-repositories/creating-a-repository-from-a-template), so you can quickly copy it and start tinkering with AWS CDK.
+This repository is a [GitHub template](https://help.github.com/en/github/creating-cloning-and-archiving-repositories/creating-a-repository-from-a-template), so you can quickly clone it into your own repo and start tinkering.
 Just hit the "Use this template" button on the [this repo's GitHub page](https://github.com/spencerbeggs/aws-cdk-stack-factory).
+You can bootstrap this repository into a ready-to-deploy state with `yarn bootstrap`, but if you are new here, take a mosey through the walk-through to get a hang of it.

+## Walk-through

-The walkthrough below will help you understand how to setup and interact with with the system.
-The stacks, constructs and tests described here are already present in this repository for conveneience.
-You can remove all the example files and remove references to the boilerplate repo with: `yarn setup`.
-Documentation on how to use the repo will be available [docs](docs) folder.
+The files for the stacks, constructs and tests described here are already present in this repository for conveneience.

-## Setup
+### Setup an Env Profile

 First you need to install the `cdk` cli globally: